 - 2 pieces long green chilies (sili pangsigang) (sliced, seeds removed)

 - In a pan, heat oil over medium heat.
 Add chicken pieces, cook until juices run clear.
 Stir in sliced onion and garlic.
 Continue cooking until onion turns translucent.
 Season with fish sauce.

 - Let the chicken absorb the fish sauce for a few seconds then add the pineapple juice.
 Continue simmering for 2 to 3 minutes.

 - Add potatoes, carrots, and pineapple cubes.
 Lightly stir then add water.
 Cover with lid and cook for 12 to 15 minutes until chicken and vegetables are half tender.

 - Add evaporated milk.
 Continue cooking until sauce has slightly thickened, about 5 minutes.
 Season with salt (as needed) and pepper then stir in the red bell pepper and long green chilies.
 Simmer for another 2 to 3 minutes until the chilies have softened.Serve with warm rice.
 Enjoy!

-- Add more water, about 1/4 cup at a time if liquid evaporates too quickly while cooking the chicken and vegetables.
-Evaporation will depend on how wide the mouth of the pan you're using to cook this dish.
+- Add more water, about ¼ cup at a time if liquid evaporates too quickly while cooking the chicken and vegetables.